debianmaster/openshift-examples/pv/README.md

-> Some fancy hacks which i did not like , notice runAsUser,privileged, for init container and runAsNonRoot: false
+> Some fancy hacks which i did not like , notice runAsUser,privileged, for init container and runAsNonRoot: false to make /hadoop/dfs/data    owned by user 1002 (hadoop)

 ```yml
 apiVersion: apps/v1